univention/univention-corporate-server/doc/release-notes/index.rst

 ===============================================

 |UCSUMC| uses numerous JavaScript and CSS functions to display the web
 interface.
-Your web browser needs to permit cookies.
-Univention recommends the following browsers:
+Your web browser needs to permit cookies. |UCSUMC| requires one of the following browsers:

 * Chrome as of version 85